Your Guide to Streaming with Satellite Internet

 How much data will streaming use?

-It depends on the quality of stream you’re looking for, but generally streaming video is one of the most data-intensive online activities.
+It depends on the stream quality you’re looking for, but generally, streaming video is one of the most data-intensive online activities.
 These numbers from Netflix should give you a general idea:

 • SD video: 1 GB/hr.